 Penalty infringement notices (environment and heritage matters)

-The Department of Environment and Science (the department) can issue fines called penalty infringement notices (PINs) for a wide range of offences relating to environmental and heritage matters, such as:
+The Queensland Government can issue fines called penalty infringement notices (PINs) for a wide range of offences relating to environmental and heritage matters, such as:

 - a contravention of an environmental licence